 But on many occasions I didn’t know where the problem was coming from.
 I didn’t know if the problem was something wrong with my code, something wrong with the way things were set up in the hosting account or if something was going wrong with the actual server I was working with.

-All that repeating the service level agreement to me did was ensure that I was going to cancel my service with them and find another company that would actually help figure out where the actual problem was coming from.
+All that repeating the service level agreement to me did was insure that I was going to cancel my service with them and find another company that would actually help figure out where the actual problem was coming from.

 Some hosting providers are willing to help you track down your issue and get it solved.
 Others expect a certain level of knowledge on your side to be able to use their service.
 It’s important to figure out how much help you’re going to need, then see what kind of help the hosting companies that you’re looking at will provide.